hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 ### Setting up the basics

-:white_check_mark: Open your text editor.
+ :arrow_forward: Open your text editor.

-:white_check_mark: Start with a basic HTML page.
+ :arrow_forward: Start with a basic HTML page.

-:white_check_mark: Save the file in a `yourDirectory` and call the file `index.html`.
+ :arrow_forward: Save the file in a `yourDirectory` and call the file `index.html`.

 ``` html
 <!doctype html>